-Cycles supports three types of panoramic cameras; Equirectangular, Fisheye, and Mirror Ball.
+Cycles supports several types of panoramic cameras which are described in detail below.
 Note that these cannot be displayed in non-rendered modes in the viewport, i.e. Solid mode; they will only work for the final render.

 Render a panoramic view of the scenes from the camera location and use an equirectangular projection, always rendering the full 360° over the X axis and 180° over the Y axis.